skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 "Writing children's stories!", cries another.

-The room disolves into derisive laughter.
+The room dissolves into derisive laughter.

 Enoch thanks them for their time and turns to leave.
-As he walks out, Relanr gives him a final request, "Good luck to you sir.
+As he walks out, Relnar gives him a final request, "Good luck to you sir.
 If you do find him, give him our best and, you know, drop a few coppers into his cup for us."